Rande Vick

 If your business relies on foot traffic, you might have noticed that the times they are a-changin’ (again).
 Massive inflation and record gas prices keep people from enjoying your brick-and-mortar business.
 But we are battle-ready in 2022, aren’t we?
 We have been through two years of pandemic-induced shenanigans, and we’ve all learned to pivot like Olympic judo medalists.
+Let's look at some ideas to increase foot traffic to your store.

 When the door buzzer isn’t buzzing, we take to the digital realm to make sure payroll, taxes, and rent are in the hopper.
 Duh.
 Everyone should be focused on their digital marketing strategy right now.